sarsamurmu/reboost/packages/core/README.md

 ## Motivation
-When developing a web app, as your number of modules increases, your compile-time slows down, it's really a big problem, it takes a lot of precious time which you could have used to develop your app.
+When developing a web app, as your number of modules increases, your compile-time slows down, it's a big problem, it takes a lot of precious time which you could have used to develop your app.
 Since ES2015 (aka ES6) modules are supported natively by browsers.
 If you can connect (or you can say serve) them up correctly, it will work on browsers without the need for bundling.
 Here, Reboost